Puck

 Puck matters because it is the largest member of Uranus' small inner moon family, not one of the five classical major moons.
 Voyager 2 found it during the 1986 Uranus encounter, turning what had been a nearly invisible inner region into a known collection of small satellites.

-NASA describes Puck as about 150 kilometers across and as the largest of Uranus' lesser satellites.
+Puck is 162 kilometers across, the largest of Uranus' lesser satellites.
 That makes it a useful boundary object: large enough to stand apart from the smallest inner moons, but still far below Miranda and the other major Uranian moons.
 It orbits the planet in less than one Earth day, deep inside the larger moon system.

 That is why Puck belongs on this scale.
 It shows that Uranus is not only a set of five named icy worlds; it also has a crowded inner system where small moons and narrow rings occupy the same architectural neighborhood.
 Puck gives that inner region a visible body to hold onto.